Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Get Price

-Gets an asset's price from the Compound Protocol open price feed.
+Gets an asset's price from the Bitlend Protocol open price feed.
 The price of the asset can be returned in any other supported asset value, including all cTokens and underlyings.